-Gain Element Description File Documentation Training Training Milestone Evidenced by satisfactory or better progress report toward established milestones from an employer or training provider who is providing training.
-Examples: Completion of On-the-Job Training plan; completion of one year of a Registered Apprenticeship program; completion of a term in a Career Pathways, Occupational Skills Training program or Post-Secondary education.
-Copy of employer or training progress report.
-Skills Progression Evidenced by the completion of an occupational exam or by meeting occupational benchmarks in a trade for which the Participant is receiving training.
+Gain Element Description File Documentation Skills Progression Evidenced by the completion of an occupational exam or by meeting occupational benchmarks in a trade for which the Participant is receiving Training.
 Example: DOL recognized Credential.
 Copy of Credential

 Narrative Case Notes